Forien/foundryvtt-forien-easy-polls/README.md

 When using "Creat Poll" Dialog, you have an option to "Create and Save".
 Using this button will save the Poll for your later use.

-Press `Ctrl+P` (keybinding is editable through Foundry's `Configure Options`) to open a "Saved Polls" App, where you can see all your Saved Polls and quickly post them to Chat, delete them, or edit them.
+Press `Shift+P` (keybinding is editable through Foundry's `Configure Options`) to open a "Saved Polls" App, where you can see all your Saved Polls and quickly post them to Chat, delete them, or edit them.

 ![](https://i.imgur.com/qs1eD1a.png)